Maediem/WindScribe-Port-Forwarding/README.md

 ## Configure Environment Files

-You need to create two environment files to store your credentials and configuration.
+You need to create environment file(s) to store your credentials and configuration.
+Since the docker should not use the same credentials, one envronment file is use for this script and one for the dockers.

+**Please ensure access based on the principle of least privilege.**

 ## Credentials File

 Create a file named credentials.env in the location you specify in the script (/path/to/scripts/credentials.env by default).
-This file stores your sensitive login information.
+This file stores your sensitive login information for the VPN.
+If you are using qBittorrent directly on your machine, you can add those info as well.

 Template for credentials.env: